RAF Pembroke Dock: History

 RAF Pembroke Dock had two spillways; one was 1,121 ft with a mechanical winch and the other was 199 ft.
 A third spillway was located at Neyland on the other side of the estuary to Pembroke Dock.

-In 1934, 230 Squadron was reformed at RAF Pembroke Dock after having been disbanded in 1922.
+In 1934, No. 230 Sqn was reformed at RAF Pembroke Dock, having been disbanded in 1922.
 The Squadron would leave and return four times over the history of the base, but it was not active at Pembroke Dock during the Second World War.
 Its longest stay at the base was between February 1949 and February 1957.

-In July 1936, RAF Pembroke Dock became part of the newly formed Coastal Command and would remain so until it closed down.
-It was assigned to No. 15 Group RAF with the headquarters being at Plymouth, but by 1941, 15 Group was assigned to Liverpool and Pembroke Dock became part of No 19.
-Group RAF.
-In 1938, its entry in the Air Force List designated it as belonging to No 16.
-Group RAF as a reconnaissance base.
-From 1938 onwards, Short Sunderland aircraft began arriving to replace older aircraft (Short Singapore and Supermarine Stranraer) on 210 and 228 Squadrons.
-The Sunderland became synonymous with the base and 210 Squadron and was the workhorse during the Second World War.
-In December 1936, No. 228 Squadron was stood up after having previously been disbanded at RNAS Killingholme.
-During the decade between 1936 and 1945, 228 Squadron was allocated to RAF Pembroke Dock 5 times, often for short intervals where individual aircraft from the Squadron were detached out to other bases.
+In July 1936, RAF Pembroke Dock became part of the newly formed RAF Coastal Command and would remain so until it closed down.
+It was assigned to No. 15 Group RAF with the headquarters being at Plymouth, but by 1941, 15 Group was assigned to Liverpool and Pembroke Dock became part of No. 19 Group RAF.
+In 1938, its entry in the Air Force List designated it as belonging to No. 16 Group RAF, as a reconnaissance base.
+From 1938 onwards, Short Sunderland aircraft began arriving to replace older aircraft (Short Singapore and Supermarine Stranraer) on Nos.
+210 and 228 Sqns.
+The Sunderland became synonymous with the base and No. 210 Sqn and was the workhorse during the Second World War.
+In December 1936, No. 228 Sqn was stood up after having previously been disbanded at RNAS Killingholme.
+During the decade between 1936 and 1945, No. 228 Sqn was allocated to RAF Pembroke Dock 5 times, often for short intervals where individual aircraft from the Squadron were detached out to other bases.